jenhedg/gatsbyjs-base-starter/README.md

 **This iteration includes the following deviations from the original**

-- Updates of file structure and organization
+- File structure broken down into /base, /components, /pages
 - SCSS integration
 - Navigation component with dynamically generated links and titles via GraphQL